Latest News from the Underworld

 026

-Rehabilitation and the recovery of bodies
+Rehabilitation and the

 When interviewed by police, he insisted he hadn’t seen his girlfriend on the day of her disappearance.
 During his trial, he seemed surprised that his bank accounts had been compromised and his inheritance lost.
 At his parole hearing, he spoke of all those years of confusion, his search for understanding and how things are never what they seem.
 Reading about his release, in a minor public library, in an unmemorable quarter of a remote and anonymous town, she wondered how it could be, after all these years of escaping, that she remained the prisoner, and he had always been free.